nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 37 : July 30, Sunday

+**Today's Progress** : Started JS tuts on FreeCodeCamp beta to get a idea about the basic fundamentals.
+Completed the JS part.
+Now, working through data structures part.

+**Thoughts** : Thought that, would complete the Basic algos today. but, didn't happen.
+Will start from tomorrow.
+Want to speedrun through and get started with the projects.

+**Thing(s) learned**:
+* JS basics - variables, operators, loop, condition, functions
+* String manipulation
+* Using array and objects

  ### Day 36 : July 29, Saturday

 **Today's Progress** : :fire: YEE,  Completed the WatchNCode JS course.
 There was the last module, understanding `this` .
 Did that today. :v: